sgothel/pi-gen/README.md

    minimal core is installed but not configured, and the system will not quite boot yet.

- - **Stage 1** - truly minimal system.
+ - **stage1** - truly minimal system.
 This stage makes the system bootable by installing system files like `/etc/fstab`, configures the bootloader, makes the network operable, and installs packages like raspi-config.
 At this stage the system should boot to a local console from which you have the